Public Health Experts Say Many States Are Opening Too Soon To Do So Safely

 The message to county residents:

-"Just because you can do something, doesn't mean you should," said Philip Huang, director of Health and Human Services in Dallas County.
+"Just because you can do something, doesn't mean you should," said Philip Huang, director of Dallas County Health and Human Services.

 Local leaders can only make recommendations.
-The second phase of Texas's reopening began on Friday after Gov. Greg Abbott issued another executive order expanding the types of businesses that can welcome customers again.
-Now, not only can residents go to a movie theater or a mall _ as long as the businesses limit the number of customers according to the executive order _ they can also use a tanning bed or get their hair cut at a salon.
+The second phase of Texas' reopening began on Friday after Gov. Greg Abbott issued another executive order expanding the types of businesses that can welcome customers again.
+Now, not only can residents go to a movie theater or a mall, as long as the businesses limit the number of customers according to the executive order, but they can also use a tanning bed or get their hair cut at a salon.

 "I can't contradict the governor's orders.
 So when there are areas where we can provide additional clarification and sort of guidance, then that's what we're trying to do," Huang said.
 "We're trying to make these recommendations for our own local community based on what we're seeing here."

-What they want to see is two weeks of decreases in cases before these businesses open up.
-Not only have they not seen that in Huang's county, but cases actually went up in the past week.
+What the officials want to see is two weeks of decreases in cases before these businesses open up.
+They have not seen that in Huang's county, instead cases actually went up in the past week.

 "There are some areas of Texas that might have no cases.
 We've got more than 5,000.
 So things are a little different here," Huang said.
 "What we're trying to do is use this expert committee to really make recommendations based on the science.
-So we say, 'even though you can, here's what the experts recommend in terms of going to get that haircut.'"
+So we say, 'Even though you can, here's what the experts recommend in terms of going to get that haircut.' "

 Right now, public health experts recommend that you don't.